 Biosolids are a by-product of wastewater treatment.
 They contain useful amounts of organic matter and nutrients.
 When applied to farmland, they can help reduce fertiliser costs and improve structure and fertility of soils.

-Biosolids Reuse Guidelines 1999 provide information on how to classify and manage biosolids in order to use them safely.
+The Tasmanian Biosolids Reuse Guidelines have been substantially reviewed and updated, and the new 2020 publication is now available.
+These guidelines provide essential information on how to classify and manage biosolids, and how to reuse them safely.

 Managing contaminated biosolids

 Information Bulletin 105 Classification of Contaminated Soils (IB105) may apply to the management of soil-like (non-liquid) biosolids when they contain elevated levels of contaminants.
 For instance, IB105 may provide guidance in determining how biosolids should be managed if

 the Guidelines classify the biosolid as Grade C for contaminant grade, or